-- Any team selected as a Laureate will be required to complete a statutory declaration confirming that they meet the criteria for a vulnerable sector screening, for all team members, if the project involves working with vulnerable peoples (e.g. children, people with disabilities, the elderly). - Photographs and information about the team and proposed project can be used for the promotion of the Arctic Inspiration Prize and other promotional activities (i.e. on the Arctic Inspiration Prize website, social media channels, in media releases, etc.). - Representatives of the team agree to participate in all Arctic Inspiration Prize activities, including regional promotion of the Prize, media conferences, ceremonies and receptions. - Laureate teams and their Nominators will not reveal the results of the Arctic Inspiration Prize selection process until the Arctic Inspiration Prize makes its official announcement at the Awards Ceremony.
+- Any team selected as a Laureate will, in its main elements, e.g. entity of Laureate, leadership, accountability and financial control, team configuration, tasks, schedule etc., carry out the project as described in its nomination, as this was the basis of the project becoming a Laureate.
+Changes to any major elements of the project require the approval of the AIP in advance. - Any team selected as a Laureate will be required to demonstrate that they meet the criteria for an Enhanced Criminal Record Check (ECC), for all team members, if the project involves working with vulnerable peoples (e.g. children, people with disabilities, the elderly). - Photographs and information about the team and proposed project can be used for the promotion of the Arctic Inspiration Prize and other promotional activities (i.e. on the Arctic Inspiration Prize website, social media channels, in media releases, etc.). - Representatives of the team agree to participate in all Arctic Inspiration Prize activities, including regional promotion of the Prize, media conferences, ceremonies and receptions.

-- Laureates will share all media coverage of their winning project (that they are aware of) with the Arctic Inspiration Prize office regularly and without request for the duration of the winning project, and on a voluntary basis beyond that. - Laureates will clearly note that they are 2021 Arctic Inspiration Prize Laureates in all communications. - Arctic Inspiration Prize Staff, Trustees, and Selection Committee members may visit the winning team/project during the proposed duration of the project. - The Arctic Inspiration Prize will retain 3% of the subtotal of the amount requested from the AIP to conduct an independent impact evaluation, with Laureates to provide all information requested.
-The impact evaluations can be used by Laureates to communicate the successes and lessons learned.
-The results of the evaluation will be given to Laureates and can assist them in obtaining additional funding from Arctic Inspiration Prize Sustainability Partners, governments, and others.
+- Laureate teams and their Nominators will not reveal the results of the Arctic Inspiration Prize selection process until the Arctic Inspiration Prize makes its official announcement at the Awards Ceremony. - Laureates will share all media coverage of their winning project (that they are aware of) with the Arctic Inspiration Prize office regularly and without request for the duration of the winning project, and on a voluntary basis beyond that. - Laureates will clearly note that they are the 2023 Arctic Inspiration Prize \$1 Million Laureate in all communications. - Arctic Inspiration Prize Staff, Trustees, and Selection Committee members may visit the winning team/project during the proposed duration of the project. - The Arctic Inspiration Prize will retain 2% of the total awarded prize amount to conduct an independent impact visualization/evaluation, with Laureates to provide all information requested.
+The impact visualization/evaluation can be used by Laureates to communicate the successes and lessons learned.
+The results of the visualization/evaluation will be given to Laureates and can assist them in obtaining additional funding from Arctic Inspiration Prize Sustainability Partners, governments, and others.

-THE AIP NOMINATION TEMPLATE
+THE \$1 MILLION NOMINATION TEMPLATE